 With years of technology advancements behind it, the diesel engine is becoming synonymous with fuel-efficient, lower-emission light-duty truck engines, erasing the outdated image of loud, smoky trucks.
 Helping to change the conversation are Cummins and Nissan.
 The two companies recently demonstrated that a four-cylinder clean diesel engine could improve the fuel economy of full-sized pickup trucks by 40 percent compared to a 2009 baseline truck powered by a gasoline V8 engine.

 Cummins’ work on clean diesel technology for light trucks dates back to a research and development effort from 1997-2004.
-Co-funded by the Energy Department the project focused on designing a diesel engine that was as quiet and clean as a gasoline engine yet 30 percent more efficient.
+Co-funded by the Energy Department the project focused on designing a diesel engine that was as quiet and clean as a gasoline engine yet provide 30 percent better fuel economy.
 Building on this effort, in 2010 Cummins began working on a diesel engine with an award from the Energy Department for $15 million that the company matched dollar-for-dollar.
 The project’s goal was to dramatically increase the fuel economy of the typical full-size pickup truck while meeting the Environmental Protection Agency’s 2017-2025 emissions standards.

 To improve the fuel economy of the V8 gasoline engine (also called an eight-cylinder engine) powered pickup truck and maintain the truck’s performance, Cummins developed a four-cylinder diesel engine that is half the size of the original engine.
 In addition to downsizing the engine, researchers used aluminum in the engine block to make it lighter and incorporated a unique emission control system -- commonly referred to as an aftertreatment system.
 Cummins then partnered with Nissan to integrate the engine into the Titan truck and demonstrate the fuel economy improvements.
 Over several months, the companies ran multiple tests in the lab and on the road to ensure engine compatibility with the vehicle’s emissions system and controls, while also making sure it could meet consumer expectations for power, comfort and noise.